Senteris-Team/SentDiscordBot/README.md

 # Sent Discord Bot

+### En
 Oh my!
 It is 'Sent discord bot'!
 ARE WE GONNA DIE!?
 Say hello to the new, great discord bot.......
 Sent!
 There are rumors that it sent to ~~kill guilds~~ make guilds better.
-The bot will create voice channels(and delete one when it will be empty) and mute users for a while!
-Also it will give game roles with reactions!
+The bot creates voice channels(and delete one when it will be empty) and gives game roles using reactions!

-Working commands:
+There are:
+- Command for create a channel
-- !-Hi
+- Game roles
+- Guides (only in Russian now)

+Basic working commands:
 - !-Help
-- !-Ping
 - !-CreateChannel *Channel_Name* (*User_limit*)
 - !-Guides
 - !-ShowSettings
-- !-ChangePrefix *prefix*
-- !-ChangeLogChannel *channelID* | Change text channel id in which bot sends logs
-- !-ChangeBitrate *bitrate(8-384)* | Change the bitrate of voice channels
-- !-ChangeVoiceCategory *categoryID* | Change category id in which the voice channels will create
-- !-ChangeWC *channel names* | Change the white channels list.
-For example !-changewhitechannels PUBG R6S GTA5 Unturned other.
-- !-AddWC *channel name* | Add white channel
-- !-RemoveWC *channel name* | Remove white channel
-- !-AddGameRole *role id*
-- !-RemoveGameRole *index*
-- !-ChangeGameRoles *role ids* | As ChangeWCs
-- !-ChangeRoleChannel *channel id* | Change id of channel where is located message for autorole
-- !-ChangeRoleMessage *message id* | Change id of message for autorole
-- !-BaseGuide
-- !-VoiceChannelsGuide
-- !-GameRolesGuide

 ToDo: